Parameter memory (Parameter Store)

 Only display parameters with integer values

-In the parameter selection for the IMAP port, you will find the additional setting "Only display parameters with integer values".
+In the parameter selection for the IMAP port, you will also find the setting "Only display parameters with integer values".

 Only parameters with an integer value are available for the IMAP port.
 If you deactivate the setting "Only display parameters with integer values", all parameters are displayed.
 However, only parameters with an integer value can be selected.